SnoringCatGames/surfacer/README.md

 -   Configurable movement parameters on a per-player basis (e.g., horizontal acceleration, jump power, gravity, collision boundary shape and size, which types of edge movement are allowed).
 -   Level creation using Godot's standard pattern with a [TileMap in the 2D scene editor](https://docs.godotengine.org/en/3.2/tutorials/2d/using_tilemaps.html).
 -   Preparsing the level into a platform graph, and using A* search for efficient path-finding at runtime.
+-   A powerful inspector for analyzing the platform graph, in order to debug and better understand how edges were calculated.

 ## Buy why?